main articles

 3. 2.

-4. Document Everything: Take photographs of injuries, unclean conditions, and medical records.
-Write down dates, names, and incidents.
+4. Document evidence: Take photos of injuries, conditions, and medical records.

 5. 3.

-6. Report the Abuse: Contact Kentucky Adult Protective Services or the Long-Term Care Ombudsman to file an official complaint.
+6. Report the abuse: Contact Florida’s Department of Elder Affairs or the Long-Term Care Ombudsman Program to file a complaint.

 7. 4.

-8. Seek Legal Help: Contact Moore Payne Law for a free consultation.
-Their team will guide you through your options and begin a thorough investigation.
+8. Seek legal help: Contact Moore Payne Law for a free consultation.

-Moore Payne Law: A Voice for Kentucky’s Seniors
+Moore Payne Law: A Voice for Florida’s Seniors

-The mission of Moore Payne Law is clear — to protect the most vulnerable members of our community.
-Every case they take is an opportunity to restore dignity, secure justice, and make nursing homes safer for future residents.
+The attorneys at Moore Payne Law are proud to protect Florida’s most vulnerable residents.
+Every case they take is a commitment to dignity, accountability, and justice.

 Moore Payne Law Logo